otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment/README.md

 ### Task 3

-Implement an endpoint, e.g., `/api/health`, that provides a health check for your **REST API**.
+Implement an endpoint, e.g., `/api/health`, that provides a health check for your REST API.
 The health check should verify that application's status, database connectivity and uptime.

-Here is an example request in **Postman**:
+Here is an example request in Postman:

 <ADD IMAGE HERE>